RyanJulyan/Flask-BDA/README.md

 #### run local instance on Public URL with ngrok

-> If you are still in development and have not chosen a service provider for hosting yet, you could use: [ngrok](https://ngrok.com/) to create a temporary public development URL that tunnels to your local environment.
+> If you are still in development and/or have not chosen a service provider for hosting yet, you could use: [Ngrok](https://ngrok.com/) to create a temporary public development URL that tunnels to your local environment.
+Ngrok exposes local servers behind NATs and firewalls to the public internet over secure tunnels.
+This allows you to demo websites on a public URL and test mobile apps connected to your locally running backend, without deploying.

 * Start the local development server by following the [Local Environment](#local-environment) instructions